jeremy-neale/user.js/README.md

 -> Pocket is the default browser extension to store articles between devices, but it contains sponsored messages.

-3. Increased default refresh rate and smoother scrolling to enhance user experience.
+3. Increased default refresh rate and smoother scrolling to enhance `user experience`.

 Unlike some other Firefox "hardening" javascript files, this does not impact cookies or fingerprinting or other services that make some websites incompatible.